fabioono25/data-structures-algorithms/README.md

 #### Definition

 Merge Sort is a divide-and-conquer sorting algorithm that recursively divides the input array into smaller halves, sorts them individually, and then merges the sorted halves to produce the final sorted array.
-It has a stable and consistent time complexity of O(n log n).
+It has a stable and consistent time complexity of **O(n log n)**.

+* **Advantages:**
+  * **Stable Sorting:** Maintains the relative order of equal elements, making it a stable sorting algorithm.
+  * **Predictable Performance:** Consistent O(n log n) time complexity, ensuring reliable performance regardless of the input data.
+  * **Suitable for Linked Lists:** Performs efficiently on linked lists due to its divide-and-conquer nature, making it adaptable to various data structures.
+  * **External Sorting:** Well-suited for external sorting applications, where data is too large to fit into memory.
+* **Disadvantages:**
+  * **Space Complexity:** Requires additional memory space for the merging step, which can be a drawback for large datasets.
+  * **Not In-Place:** Merge Sort is not an in-place sorting algorithm, meaning it needs additional memory proportional to the size of the input array.
+  * **Slower for Small Datasets:** The overhead of function calls and additional memory usage makes Merge Sort less efficient than simpler algorithms for small datasets.

 ---